softeng-feup/open-cx-sg/documentation/README.md

 To document the architecture requires describing the decomposition of the system in their parts (high-level components) and the key behaviors and collaborations between them.

-In this section you should start by briefly describing the overall components of the project and their interrelations.
-You should also describe how you solved typical problems you may have encountered, pointing to well-known architectural and design patterns, if applicable.

 ### Logical architecture
-The logical architecture can be found on a image below:
+This is the logical architecture of our project.
 ![logical arch](img/execution_fluxogram_style_patch.jpeg)

-Basicaly there are a python script updating the database every 5 mins and a flutter aplication, querryng the database and showing to users.
+Basically, there is a python script updating the database every 5 minutes and a flutter application, querrying the database and showing to users.

 ### Physical architecture

 ![logical arch](img/deploymant.jpg)

-FIrst, a python script runnin on our server querry and filter the data.
+First, a python script runnin on our server querry and filter the data.
 Then, the data is sended to a database.
 The database tecnology isn't defined yet.

 The user interface is writen in flutter.
 Its a basic aplication to show the data in a very intuitive way.